 2. Master a Modern Style of Leadership

 Needless to say, there are many intricacies and differences between all of these leaders.
 However, it’s clear that freedom is a major force in terms of motivating the workforce.
-As it turns out, the associated creativity is just as important, and often how many top brands manage to come up with especially exciting ideas en route to reaching a specific objective.
+As it turns out, the associated creativity is just as important.
+In fact, this is often how many top brands manage to come up with especially exciting ideas en route to reaching a specific objective.

 Takeaway – Avoid autocratic leadership and master a modern style of leadership.